 The timer mode is the simplest mode of data capture.
 A pre-defined duration is set by the user and the capture will end once the duration is reached.
 In the example video below, we set the capture duration to 5s.
 The recording will stop once 5s is reached.

 The looping mode allows for a continuous recording into a RAM buffer, the size of which can be set by the user.
-Once the RAM buffer is filled, new data replaces old data in a FIFO method and the capture can continue indefinitely.
+Once the RAM buffer is filled, old data is deleted while new data arrives, and the capture can continue indefinitely in a continuous loop.
 When the capture ends, the data can be trimmed down to a certain length via the Trim data after stopping setting, keeping the most recent data.

 In the example video below, we set the Memory buffer size to 500 MB.
 Notice that, during the capture, the memory usage does not go above the set Memory value of 500 MB during the continuous recording.